Walk up Bowfell and Crinkle Crags via The Climbers Traverse from ODG

 Car park near the Old Dungeon Ghyll

-Walk up Bowfell and Crinkle Crags via The Climbers Traverse from ODG Route Map and GPX Download
+Walk up Bowfell and Crinkle Crags via The Climbers Traverse from ODG Ordnance Survey Map and GPX File Download

 Bowfell lies in the heart of the Lake District and its pyramidal peak has one of the most extensive views of all the Lakeland fells.
 Seeing the Scafell range in profile is worth the climb alone.
 It is one of the bigs ones, the 9th highest mountain in England (if you are using the Nuttall list), rising to a lofty 902m.